Guy-L/parakit/README.md

 (that's not actually why the repo's named that lesanae)

 Simple python tool to extract game state data: player coords and state, resources, list of on-screen enemies, bullets and items
-Meant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork)
+\nMeant to help parakeets analyze their games; should be easy to build various analysis tools on top of this (feel free to fork)
-For instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?
+\nFor instance: over the next 5 seconds, when/where will the biggest bullet cluster in a certain radius be?

-Doesn't yet work with every game and will definitely need some changes to maximize accuracy/usability If you have feature requests or need help making your own tool let me know
+Doesn't yet work with every game and will definitely need some changes to maximize accuracy/usability
+\nIf you have feature requests or need help making your own tool let me know

 Supported games:
 * DDC